theluckyprogrammer/ModelViewPresenter/README.md

 Meantime I took part in the job interviw, recruiter asked me to wrote simple application in whatever technology I'm familiar with.
 This was great opportunity to establish model view presenter solution.

-Requiter requirments were simple, I had to make customer registry with basic crud operations so I've made one view with two panels and context menu.
-If u want to switch between panels, right click to open context menu.
+Requiter requirments were simple, I had to make customer registry with basic crud operations so I've made one view with two panels and context menu, if u want to switch between panels, right click to open context menu.